Loading...

 UPNEDA (Uttar Pradesh New and Renewable Energy Development Agency)

-State-level nodal agency for renewable energy deployment in UP.
-UPNEDA manages vendor registration, installation quality audits, and coordinates with DISCOMs for net metering approvals.
+State nodal agency for renewable energy in UP.
+UPNEDA registers vendors, audits installations, and coordinates with DISCOMs for net metering.

 Additional Subsidy: ₹5,000/kW up to 3 kW (max ₹15,000 additional)